Subscribe to the Newsletter

 Those other ‘factors’ must be working well too.
 To keep them working well, each needs nutrition that suits it.

-We tend to think all foods are the same, in that their nutrients go to all parts of the body, but in Chinese medicine this is different.
-Every food has its contribution to make to particular parts or organs.
+We tend to think all foods are the same, in that their nutrients go to all parts of the body but in Chinese medicine it is different.
+Every food has its contribution to make to particular parts of the body or organ.

 To keep all these contributing factors working properly you need a wide range of foods, some of which may not, on the face of it, be regarded as blood-building.
 They may not be specifically blood-building, but they are helping your Liver work better, or your Heart or your Kidneys, each of which is a factor in producing Blood.